Divi Tips 71

 }

-I would like to point out that the offset image (the one of the gift) was inserted during the bloom setting (step 3.4 - tab 2 of this article).
+I specify that the offset image (the gift image) was correctly inserted during the bloom setting (step 3.4 – tablet #2 of this article).

-Of course, feel free to modify this code according to your needs and projects...
+Of course, do not hesitate to modify this code according to your needs and projects...

-This other bloom customisation is similar to the previous one, except that I changed the background colour with a gradient colour...
-This brings a nice effect which changes the anthracite background that we see everywhere...
+This other customization of bloom looks like the previous one, the difference that I change the background color with a gradient color...
+This brings a nice effect that changes the anthracite background that is seen everywhere...

-To get this result, you just have to get all the CSS code of the popup n°1 and add a gradient-transparent background:
+To get this result, just get the full CSS code from popup #1 and add a gradient-transparent background:

 .et_bloom .et_bloom_popup::after {